-- As a team, reflect on the insights gained and discuss how to integrate them into your project. - Schedule your team's "Midterm Challenge Review" meeting with your Supervisor which serves partly as a debrief as well (Deadline: Friday April 18, 23:59 hrs.): - Share what you have learned from the expert, including new insights, perspectives, and approaches that were highlighted. - Critically assess the expert's feedback in relation to your research aims and methodologies. - o In close consultation with your Supervisor, you can adjust your research plan and approach based on the expert's feedback.
+- As a team, reflect on the insights gained and discuss how to integrate them into your project. - Schedule your team's "Midterm Challenge Review" meeting with your Supervisor which serves partly as a debrief as well (Deadline: Friday March 20th): - Share what you have learned from the expert, including new insights, perspectives, and approaches that were highlighted. - o Critically assess the expert's feedback in relation to your research aims and methodologies. - In close consultation with your Supervisor, you can adjust your research plan and approach based on the expert's feedback.

-5.2 E-Mail Template to Experts
+5.2 E-MAIL TEMPLATE TO EXPERTS